Near Vertical Incident Skywave (NVIS) Antennas

 Some of the simplest antennas, like the half wave dipole or inverted vee, and full wavelength loops (either horizontal, or fed for horizontal polarization) work very well for this purpose when they aren’t too high above ground.
 If you don’t have enough distance available, loading coils or folding the antenna can make it fit.
 For very limited space applications, a Small Transmitting Loop (mounted in the vertical plane) can also work well, as long as it is reasonably efficient (which is more difficult on 80m and 160m).

 The following plot shows the expected relative signal strength for a half-wave dipole for 80m at a height of 10m ( 30 feet ), overlayed on a map centered on the city of St. Louis, Missouri, USA.
 The contour lines are at intervals of 3 dB, referenced to the maximum value (at very short distances), and are shown for both F-layer and E-layer reflections.
 The map radius is 800 km (500 miles).
 The red line in the center of the plot shows the antenna orientation.
 On 80m, the -3 dB contour is about the same for both E- and F-layer reflections, and at shorter distances propagation will generally be via the F-layer, so E-layer contours are not shown.
-(Note that these contours do include the effect of signal absorption in the D-layer of the ionosphere, which will reduce signal strength at lower angles of radiation by varying amounts.)
+(Note that these contours do NOT include the effect of signal absorption in the D-layer of the ionosphere, which will reduce signal strength at lower angles of radiation by varying amounts.)

 Figure 6.
 Relative signal strength vs. distance and direction for a half-wave 80m dipole at a height of 10m (30 feet), with contour lines at 3 dB intervals overlayed on a map.
 Solid blue lines are for F-layer reflections, and dashed purple lines are for E-layer reflections.